babeard/svelte-heroicons/README.md

 # Usage

-Heroicons contains three types of icons: outline, solid and mini.
-They can be imported from `@babeard/svelte-heroicons/outline`, `@babeard/svelte-heroicons/solid` and `@babeard/svelte-heroicons/mini` respectively.
+Heroicons contains three types of icons: outline, solid, mini, and micro.
+They can be imported from `@babeard/svelte-heroicons/outline`, `@babeard/svelte-heroicons/solid`, `@babeard/svelte-heroicons/mini`, and `@babeard/svelte-heroicons/micro` respectively.

 All icon names are CamelCased and end with the word `Icon`; for example, the `academic-cap` icon on heroicons.com is imported as `AcademicCapIcon`.